SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

 ## Logging in

-When you created your account, you should have been sent an email with a temporary password.

-Browse to https://stratos.cap.explore.suse.dev/login and sign in with this password and the same email as you used to sign up for the Developer Community Portal (also the one that the password got sent to).
+Sign in to Stratos at https://stratos.cap.explore.suse.dev/login.
+(If you haven't changed your password already, check out [Changing your Password](/password/))

 ![Logging In](/images/stratos/login.png)

-When you first log in, you will be greeted by a list of applications and pages your have "favorited".
+When you first log in, you will be greeted by a list of applications and pages you have "favorited".
 As this is your first time logging in, it will be empty.
 ![Applications 1](/images/stratos/favorites-init.png)

 ## Applications